 The show must go on, even with hitches.
 Once in a while, an actor or actress on stage accepting an award experiences a technical difficulty.
 A movie star trips on the red carpet or a model falls head over heels on the runway or experiences a wardrobe malfunction.
-Of course I don’t want to see these things happen to them, but I watch how they come back from their snafus and how they move forward.
+Of course, I don’t want to see these things happen to them, but I watch how they come back from their snafus and move forward with poise.

 You might be wondering, how does this story relate to me?
 I’m not rich and famous.
 My point is, we’re all imperfect human beings no matter our level of power and wealth and unfortunate situations big and small are the reality we all face.
 It’s not that we fall down that matters, it’s that we learn how to get back up after the fall.